 Laboratory experiments in both the psychology and the economics literature raise serious questions about these assumptions, though.
-In the laboratory, individuals are time-inconsistent (Richard H. Thaler 1981), show a concern for the welfare of others (Gary Charness and Matthew Rabin 2002; Ernst Fehr and Simon Gächter 2000), and exhibit an attitude toward risk that depends on framing and reference points (Daniel Kahneman and Amos Tversky 1979).
-They violate rational expectations, for example, by overestimating their own skills (Colin Camerer and Dan Lovallo 1999) and overprojecting from the current state (Daniel Read and Barbara van Leeuwen 1998).
-They use heuristics to solve complex problems (Xavier Gabaix et al. 2006) and are affected by transient emotions in their decisions (George Loewenstein and Jennifer S. Lerner 2003).
+In the laboratory, individuals are time-inconsistent (Thaler, 1981), show a concern for the welfare of others (Charness and Rabin 2002, Fehr and Gächter, 2000), and exhibit an attitude toward risk that depends on framing and reference points (Kahneman and Tversky, 1979).
+They violate rational expectations, for example by overestimating their own skills (Camerer and Lovallo, 1999) and overprojecting from the current state (Read and van Leeuwen, 1998).
+They use heuristics to solve complex problems (Gabaix, Laibson, Moloche, and Weinberg, 2006) and are affected by transient emotions in their decisions (Loewenstein and Lerner, 2003).

 Unclear from these experiments, though, is how much these deviations from the standard theory in the laboratory affect economic decisions in the field.
-In markets, people hone their behavioral rules to match the incentives they face and sort into favorable economic settings (Steven D. Levitt and John A. List 2007).
+In markets people hone their behavioral rules to match the incentives they face and sort into favorable economic settings (Levitt and List, 2007).
 This is likely to limit the impact of deviations from the standard model in markets.
 However, other forces are likely to increase the impact.
-Firms often have incentives to accentuate the deviations of consumers to profit from them (Stefano DellaVigna and Ulrike Malmendier 2004).
+Firms often have incentives to accentuate the deviations of consumers to profit from them (DellaVigna and Malmendier, 2004).
 In addition, important economic decisions such as the choice of retirement savings or a house purchase are taken seldom, with limited scope for feedback and sorting.

 The objective of this paper is to summarize a growing list of recent papers that document aspects of behavior in market settings that also deviate from the forecasts of the standard theory.
 This research area is known as Psychology and Economics (or Behavioral Economics).
-The evidence suggests deviations from the standard theory in each step of the decision-making process: (1) nonstandard preferences, (2) incorrect beliefs, and (3) systematic biases in decision making.
+The evidence suggests deviations from the standard theory in each step of the decision-making process: 1) non-standard preferences, 2) incorrect beliefs, and 3) systematic biases in decision-making.
 For each of these three steps, I present an example of the laboratory evidence, introduce a simple model if available, and summarize the strength and weaknesses of the field evidence.
 Since the focus of the paper is on the field evidence, I do not survey the laboratory evidence or the theoretical literature.

-To fix ideas, consider the following stylized version of the standard model, modified from Rabin (2002b).
+To fix ideas, consider the following stylized version of the standard model, modified from Rabin (2002a).
 Individual i at time t = 0 maximizes expected utility subject to a probability distribution p(s) of the states of the world $s \in S$:

-(1) $$\max{x_i^t \in X_i} \sum{t=0}^{\infty} \delta^t \sum{s_t \in S_t} p(s_t) U(x_i^t \mid s_t).$$
+$$\max{x_i^t \in X_i} \sum{t=0}^{\infty} \delta^t \sum{s_t \in S_t} p(s_t) U\left(x_i^t | s_t\right). \tag{1}$$